$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Front-end

-In this paper, we use a quad fisheye camera system, as shown in the Fig. \ref{fig:fisheye_config}.
-Compared to the dual fisheye camera system \cite{xu2022omni, gao2017dual}, it uses the cameras' FoV more effectively and generates higher quality depths.
-Due to these advantanges, this configuration is also adopted in SLAM research \cite{won2020omnislam} and some advance product in UAV industry (e.g. DJI Mavic 3).
+In this work, as depicted in Fig. \ref{fig:fisheye_config}, we employ a quad fisheye camera system as an omnidirectional camera.
+This configuration, compared to dual fisheye systems \cite{xu2022omni, gao2017dual}, offers more effective FoV usage and generates superior quality depth information.
+Its advantages have led to its adoption in both SLAM research \cite{won2020omnislam} and advanced commercial UAV products, such as the DJI Mavic 3 \footnote{https://www.dji.com/mavic-3}.

-The fisheye camera captures images with a significant distortion, which makes it difficult to apply existing vision techniques directly, a example of the raw fisheye images is shown in the Fig. \ref{fig:fisheye_raw_d2}.
-Inspired by \cite{plaut20213d}, we first reproject these images into cylindrical projection, as shown in Fig. \ref{fig:fisheye_feature_tracking}, and then perform subsequent processing.
-As proved by \cite{plaut20213d}, directly apply of CNNs trained using public datasets on these reprojected images deliver good results.
+Fisheye cameras produce significantly distorted images, challenging direct application of conventional vision techniques, as shown in Fig. \ref{fig:fisheye_raw_d2}.
+Following \cite{plaut20213d}, we first reproject these images into a cylindrical projection (see Fig. \ref{fig:fisheye_feature_tracking}) before processing. \cite{plaut20213d} demonstrates that applying CNNs trained on public datasets to these reprojected images yields effective results.